SpencerDawkins/quic-multipath-scheduling/draft-dawkins-quic-multipath-selection.md

 * Control Plane Versus Data Plane - described in {{cp-dp}}
 * Combinations of Strategies - described in {{combo}}

-The terminology defined in {{min-term}} is used in this section.

 ##Active-Standby {#act-stand}

 The traffic associated with a specific flow will be sent via a specific path (the 'active path') and switched to another path (called 'standby path') when the active access is unavailable.

 ##Latency Versus Bandwidth {#lat-band}

-Some traffic is sent over a network path with lower latency and other traffic is sent over a different network path with higher bandwidth.
+Some traffic might be sent over a network path with lower latency and other traffic might be sent over a different network path with higher bandwidth.

 ##Bandwidth Aggregation/Load Balancing {#load-bal}

-Traffic is sent over all available paths simultaneously.
+Traffic is sent using all available paths simultaneously, so that all available bandwidth is utilized, likely based on something like weighted round-robin path selection.
 This strategy is often used for bulk transfers.

 ##Minimum RTT Difference {#min-rtt}